-In view of the above, all the Private Unaided Schools concerned are directed to remove the admission criteria as mentioned below and replace them with the criteria which shall be fair, reasonable and transparent.
+In view of the above, all the Private Unaided Schools concerned are directed to remove the admission criteria as mentioned below and replace them with the criteria which shall be fair upgeoughly and turned to be the state of t

 Sl.
 No. Criteria Remarks of being unfair, unreasonable and non-transparent.
-01 Special ground (parents with proficiency in music, sports, national awardee etc.) This criterion is not just as it is 02 Transferable jobs / state transfers / IST This criterion is required for admission in upper classes to give better chances and continuation of studies of a child.
+01 Special ground (parents with proficiency in music, sports, national awardee etc.) This criterion is not just as it is discriminatory to the other children seeking admission.
+02 Transferable jobs / state transfers / IST This criterion is required for admission in upper classes to give better chances and continuation of studies of a child.
 It is not just to give weightage for admission at the entry level classes.
 Apart from it, an individual residing in particular locality for many years has a better right to get his ward admitted in the school in his locality rather than the individual who has shifted on transfer to that locality.
 03 First Born This criterion shall lead to discrimination for the parents desirous to seek admission of his ward that is not first born.
 04 Parents education India is a developing country and literacy rate is not 100%.
 Giving weightage to parents' education criteria is unjust to the children whose parents do not have good educational background.
 It leads to the inequality also.
 05 School transport One can't be forced to use school transport and it depends on the need of parents.
 Compulsion to use school transport shall also put an extra financial burden on the parents.
 06 Parent working The ward of Staff/Employees of any in sister- concern school, school concerned can have a right for admission to that school but extending the same benefits to the sister concern of that particular school will curtail the right of General Parents' wards.
 07 Both parents are working.
 There is no merit to give weightage on this criterion.
-Equal opportunities of admission should be given to non-working/ single parent working/both parents working.
-08 First cousin of the child (parental / maternal), 09 School specific criteria This criterion has a very wide interpretation.
+Equal opportunities of admission should be given to non- working/ single parent working/both parents working.
+08 First cousin of the child (parental / maternal), This will create a homogenous group in a class/school which is not conducive to the overall development of child.
+09 School specific criteria This criterion has a very wide interpretation.
 The school should have specified it in a just, reasonable and transparent manner.
 10 Status of child This is illogical criterion as one can't assign the status to the small children.
-11 Special ground if candidate is having proficiency in music and sports, It is inappropriate to assign points for proficiency in music and sport to a child at the age of 3 to 6 years.
-12 Any other specific category This is vague criterion.
+11 Special ground if candidate is having proficiency in music and sports, 12 Any other specific category This is vague criterion.
 The school should have specified it in a just, reasonable and transparent manner.
 13 Social/Noble cause.
 There is no standard parameter to determine it and is likely to be misused.
 14 Mother's qualification 12 th Passed There is no merit to give weightage on this criterion.
 Equal opportunities of admission should be given to children irrespective of their mother's qualification.
-15 Non-smoker parent Child cannot be punished for the any particular habit of the parents, so this is unjust.
+15 Non-smoker parent Child cannot be punished for the any particular habit of the parents, so this is